yegor256/blog/_drafts/_nutch.md

 Actually, one more thing we have to do: copy the contents of the directory `conf` from their binary distribution to our `src/main/resources` directory.
 There are many files, including the most important `nutch-default.xml`.
-They all have to be avaiable on classpath, otherwise Nutch will complain in so many places and won't be able to load the `Configuration`.
+They all have to be available on classpath, otherwise Nutch will complain in so many places and won't be able to load the `Configuration`.

 You can see how it all works together in this